py2ai/py2ai.github.io/_posts/2026-02-27-Top-AI-Coding-Assistant-Frameworks-Build-Your-Own.md

 ---

-### 3. OpenAI Assistants API
+### 3. OpenAI Responses API

-**OpenAI's Assistants API** provides a powerful framework for building AI coding assistants with stateful conversations and tool use.
+**OpenAI's Responses API** (formerly Assistants API) provides a powerful framework for building AI coding assistants with stateful conversations and tool use. **Note: The Assistants API has been deprecated and will shut down on August 26, 2026.
+The Responses API is the recommended replacement.**

 **Key Features:**
 - Stateful conversations with memory